SalesConnection/Caction-Support/docs/Notification_Settings_by_User_Account.md

 ## Notification Settings by User Account

+Customise you and your team’s notification settings on the system to minimize unnecessary alert updates and optimise your team’s operations with the system.<br><br>

 *Note: Only certain admins can edit the notification settings.
 Please contact your admin if you wish to enable the notifications.<br>

 1. To enable notifications for users, go to desktop site navigation bar > User Management > User Account Customisation.<br>